 IDPH also reports potential exposures, which include confirmed and probable cases based on contact tracing.
 However, this data set does not include city name, so you can only search by school or county.

-Illinois: Look up vaccination rates for teenagers by ZIP code
+Youth vaccination rates by ZIP code

 WBEZ is tracking vaccination rates for children ages 12 to 17 by ZIP code.
 We intend to update these figures on a monthly basis.

 You can use the lookup tool below to either search vaccination rates by ZIP code or zoom in on the map.